smartcontractkit/documentation/docs/Using Any API/array-response.md

    - The Oracle contract address for _Kovan_ by calling the [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function.
    - The `jobId`: A specific job for the oracle node to run.
 In this case, the _id_ is a _string_ data type, so you must call a job which calls an API and returns a _string_.
 You can find the job spec for the Chainlink node in this example [here](/docs/direct-request-get-string/).

-1. Fund your contract with 0.1 LINK as shown [here](/docs/fund-your-contract/).
+1. Fund your contract with 0.1 LINK.
+To learn how to send LINK to contracts, read the [Fund Your Contracts](/docs/fund-your-contract/) page.

 1. Call `id` function to confirm `id` is empty.